-Q-Mathematics, mathematics, has everything not been discovered already generations ago?
+Q. - Mathematics, mathematics, hasn't everything been discovered already generations ago?

-A-What an educated person knows today generally was discovered hundreds of years ago, for the most part he doesn't know not only what was discovered, but also what questions mathematicians are asking in our century, and it's a pity.
-It seems like the more mathematics has advanced, deepened and become beautiful, and its use has broadened and wonderful theories and basic puzzling questions have been answered, it has become unknown and closed to those outside of a select few.
-Phycisists can assume that the reader has heard about black holes, and biologists - aobut DNA, a mathematician would be luck if the reader know something about the ? of Liebnitz and Newton from the 17th cent.
+A. - What an educated person knows today generally was discovered hundreds of years ago.
+Concerning the mathematics of the 20th century, the educated person will in general neither know what has been discovered, nor what the questions are that mathematicians are asking now.
+This is a pity.

+It seems to be like this: the more mathematics has advanced, deepened and become beautiful, and its use has broadened and wonderful theories and basic puzzling questions have been answered, the more it has become unknown and closed to those outside of a select few.
+Physicists can assume that the reader has heard about black holes, and biologists - about DNA; a mathematician would be lucky if the reader knows something about the calculus of infinitesimals, discovered/ invented by Leibnitz and Newton in the 17th century.

-Q - What can be "beautiful" about mathematics?
+Q. - What can be "beautiful" about mathematics?

-A - Michaelangelo said that he just discovers the form hidden in the marble and I can identify with him.
+A. - Michelangelo said that he just discovers the form hidden in the marble and I can identify with him.

-Q - Perhaps you can explain what you hope to discover?
+Q. - Perhaps you can explain what you hope to discover?